dmulyalin/dmulyalin.github.io/docs/2022-08-07-5-efficient-ways-to-collect-show-commands-output-from-network-devices.md

 # 1 - Using nr.cli Inline Commands Arguments

-The simplest, I'd say exploratory way to get show commands output from network devices with Salt-Nornir is by using nr.cli function supplied with inline commands arguments:
+The simplest, exploratory way to get show commands output from network devices with Salt-Nornir is by using nr.cli function supplied with inline commands arguments:

 ```